Sir Charles Ogle

 Sir Charles Ogle was a ferry that operated from 1830 until 1894 for the Halifax-Dartmouth Ferry Service.
 The ferry was the first steamship built in Nova Scotia and the longest serving ferry in Halifax Harbour.
 The ship is named for Royal Navy officer Sir Charles Ogle, 2nd Baronet, who served as Commander-in-Chief of North America and West Indies Station from 1827 to 1830.

 History

-Construction began on 18 April 1829 in Alexander Lyle's shipyard, and Sir Charles Ogle was launched into Halifax Harbor on New Year's Day 1830.
+Construction began on 18 April 1829 in Alexander Lyle's shipyard, and Sir Charles Ogle was launched into Halifax Harbour on New Year's Day 1830.
 She was 108 ft long, 35 ft wide, with a beam of 20 ft.
 Her deck was 108 ft feet long and 35 ft wide; she measured 176 tons, and her engine produced 30 horsepower.

 Sir Charles Ogle was used as a ferry to transport passengers across Halifax Harbour from Halifax to Dartmouth and vice versa for the Halifax Steamboat Company, a firm which provided the ocean liner pioneer Samuel Cunard early experience in steamship operation.
 She was able to make the trip across the harbour in just seven minutes, a trip that had previously required 20 minutes to an hour.
 The ferry was in use for over 50 years.